John Rolfe: Orinoco tobacco: a cash crop

 In competing with Spain for European markets, there was another problem beside the warmer climates the Spanish settlements enjoyed.
-The native tobacco from Virginia was not liked by the English settlers, nor did it appeal to the market in England.
+The native tobacco from Virginia (Nicotiana rustica) was not liked by the English settlers, nor did it appeal to the market in England.
 However, Rolfe wanted to introduce sweeter strains from Trinidad, using the hard-to-obtain Spanish seeds he brought with him.
 In 1611, he was the first to commercially cultivate Nicotiana tabacum tobacco plants in North America; export of this sweeter tobacco beginning in 1612 helped turn the Virginia Colony into a profitable venture.
 He named his Virginia-grown strain of the tobacco "Orinoco", possibly in honour of tobacco popularizer Sir Walter Raleigh's expeditions in the 1580s up the Orinoco River in Guiana in search of the legendary City of Gold, El Dorado.
 The appeal of Orinoco tobacco was in its nicotine, and the conviviality of its use in social situations.

 In 1612, Rolfe established Varina Farms, a plantation along the James River about 30 mi upstream from Jamestown and across the river from Sir Thomas Dale's progressive development at Henricus.
 The first harvest of four barrels of tobacco leaf was exported from Virginia to England in March 1614.
 Soon afterwards, Rolfe and others were exporting vast quantities of the new cash crop.
 New plantations began growing along the James River, where export shipments could use wharves along the river.